Last updated: July 5, 2023

 The Richland Players, the building’s longtime and current occupant, are also a legacy of the Manhattan Project.
 They began as a theatrical organization in 1944, during the Manhattan Project, to bring laughter and music to the secret city.
 Manhattan Project workers and family members performed in the plays and have been a part of the local performing arts community in the Tri-Cities ever since.

 The area surrounding the Richland Players Theater was the center of Richland during the Manhattan Project and still is today.
-A short walk away are the CC Anderson Department store (Things Worth Keeping), Gress’s Meat Market (Frost me Sweet), alphabet homes, Richland Laundry, and the Dyer Building (Gallery at the Park).
+A short walk away are the CC Anderson Department store (Roma House), Gress’s Meat Market (Frost me Sweet), alphabet homes, Richland Laundry, and the Dyer Building (Gallery at the Park).
 These structures were important shopping areas and community institutions during the Manhattan Project.
 Tour these sites or catch a play at the theater to put yourself in the shoes of a Manhattan Project worker who moved to this new atomic community for top-secret wartime work.